dfinity/motoko/design/IDL.md

 #### Principal References

-A *principal reference* points to an identity, such as an actor or a user.
+A *principal reference* points to an identity, such as a canister or a user.
 Through this, we can authenticate or authorize other services or users.

 ```
 <reftype> ::= ... | principal | ...